ROCm/HIP/docs/how-to/hip_runtime_api/error_handling.rst

 .. note::

+    :cpp:func:`hipGetLastError` and ``cudaGetLastError`` returns the error
+    returned by any of the preceding HIP or CUDA APIs in the same host thread.
-    :cpp:func:`hipGetLastError` returns the returned error code of the last HIP runtime API call even if it's ``hipSuccess``, while ``cudaGetLastError`` returns the error returned by any of the preceding CUDA APIs in the same host thread. :cpp:func:`hipGetLastError` behavior will be matched with ``cudaGetLastError`` in ROCm release 7.0.
+    Before ROCm release 7.0, the `hipGetLastError` mismatched the bhaviour with ``cudaGetLastError`` and returns the returned error code of the last HIP runtime API call even if it's ``hipSuccess``.

 Best practices of HIP error handling: